splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

 Token expiry
 ================

 Access tokens expire one year after the creation date.
 For access tokens created prior to February 28, 2022, the expiration date remains 5 years from the creation date.
 You can rotate a token before it expires using the Splunk Observability API.
-For details, see :ref: `Org Token <https://dev.splunk.com/observability/reference/api/org_tokens/latest>` in the developer documentation.
+For details, see :new-page:`Org Token <https://dev.splunk.com/observability/reference/api/org_tokens/latest>` in the developer documentation.

 Tokens cannot be rotated after they expire.
 If you don't rotate a token before it expires, you'll need to create a new token to replace it.